Components and gestures

 Date: Displays the date picker only.
 The date value will be stored in the database as the selected date + current time.

-Sets the color of a few properties in the calendar picker.
-In this case, the font color was set to red.
+Color picker: Sets the color of a few properties in the calendar picker.
+See the screenshot below.

 The Checkbox element provides an intuitive way to manage selection states without needing complex workflows or custom states.